jakubklinger/HR-Analytics/README.md

 ## 🎯 Business Question

 What is the average salary in each department?
-This infomation can influence further wage strategies to ensure satisfaction of the employees while keeping the business costs in mind.
+This information can influence further wage strategies to ensure satisfaction of the employees while keeping the business costs in mind.

 ## 🔍 Approach